Graf-Nostro/SWAzam/README.md

 ./scripts/deploy-server.sh
 ```

+You need to visit the web interface (for example http://localhost:8080/SWAzamServer) and register at least one user.
+A user with username "admin" and password "admin" is required for testing purposes.

 ### Compile & deploy 5 peers

 This scripts deploys 5 different peers and allows adds some sample files to the media libraries of the peers.